 - Vehicle Identification Number (VIN).
-This is available from the vehicle registration or title, or the plate at the top left of the instrument panel and visible through the windshield. - Dealership name and location. - Vehicle delivery date and present mileage (kilometers).
+This is available from the vehicle registration or title, or the plate at the top left of the instrument panel and visible through the windshield.

+- Dealership name and location.

+- Vehicle delivery date and present mileage.

-When contacting Chevrolet, please remember that your concern will likely be resolved at a dealer's facility.
+When contacting GMC, please remember that your concern will likely be resolved at a dealer's facility.
 That is why we suggest you follow Step One first if you have a concern.

-STEP THREE: Both General Motors and your dealer are committed to making sure you are completely satisfied with your new vehicle.
-However, if you continue to remain unsatisfied after following the procedure outlined in Steps One and Two, you should file with the BBB Auto Line Program to enforce any additional rights you may have.
-Canadian owners refer to your Warranty and Owner Assistance Information booklet for information on the Canadian Motor Vehicle Arbitration Plan (CAMVAP).
+STEP THREE - U.S. Owners: Both General Motors and your dealer are committed to making sure you are completely satisfied with your new vehicle.
+However, if you continue to remain unsatisfied after following the procedure outlined in Steps One and Two, you should file with the BBB Auto Line Program to enforce your rights.

 The BBB Auto Line Program is an out of court program administered by the Council of Better Business Bureaus to settle automotive disputes regarding vehicle repairs or the interpretation of the New Vehicle Limited Warranty.
-Although you may be required to resort to this informal dispute resolution program prior to filing a court action, use of the program is free of charge and your case will generally be heard within 40 days.
+Although you may be required to resort to this informal dispute resolution program prior to filling out a court action, use of the program is free of charge and your case will generally be heard within 40 days.
 If you do not agree with the decision given in your case, you may reject it and proceed with any other venue for relief available to you.